Boyer's Furnace 40 Mile

 The event is a "fat-ass" - no entry fee, no awards, some aid.
-Entry to the 2015 race is now open through the VHTRC online entry process.
+Entry to the 2016 race will be opened in the late Fall, through the VHTRC's online entry process.

 Interested in volunteering?
 Please contact the RDs, as volunteers are needed to make this race a success!

-Where: The start is in the Fort Valley.
+Where: The start is at Camp Roosevelt's "horse parking lot" at the southern end of the Fort Valley.

 When: Saturday, December 26, 2015 at 7:00 am.

 This is an event with very real risks to your well being.
 The VHTRC does not provide medical care for runners at this event.
 Runners are responsible for their own health, safety, and well being at this event.
 No doctors, nurses, or emergency medical technicians, or anyone with any medical training are available along the course, at any aid station, or at the finish.
 The club does not supply any medical goods or services, including bandages, splints, antiseptic, or Ibuprofen or any other drugs to maintain the health of runners.
 Physical, medical, and emergency care is the runners' responsibility.
 In case of an emergency, we will endeavor to get local emergency personnel to an injured runner as soon as possible.
 Since most of our events are in remote areas, medical care may be far away in distance or time.
 Each year, runners finish — or are forced to drop out — with scrapes, deep cuts, hematomas, dislocations, and sprains.
 Runners have experienced cuts, bruises, bee stings, and asthma attacks.
 This is an event with very real risks.